Kenny Loggins: Loggins and Messina

 Jim Messina, formerly of Poco and Buffalo Springfield, was working as an independent record producer for Columbia Records in 1970 when he was introduced to Loggins, then a little-known singer-songwriter who was signed to ABC-Dunhill.

 The two recorded a number of Loggins's compositions in Messina's home living room.
 When Columbia signed Loggins (with Messina's help) to a six-album contract, recording began in earnest for Loggins's debut album, with Messina as producer.
-He assembled The Kenny Loggins Band by summoning his old friends bassist Larry Sims and drummer Merel Bregante (both formerly of the Sunshine Company, a disbanded 1960s group from Los Angeles), violinist/multireedist Al Garth and multireedist Jon Clarke.
-Keyboardist Michael Omartian also played on the album and despite dropping out at the start of the touring, continued to play keyboards on the next two albums.
+He assembled The Kenny Loggins Band by summoning his old friends bassist Larry Sims and drummer Merel Bregante (both formerly of the Sunshine Company, a disbanded 1960s group from Los Angeles), violinist/multireedist Al Garth, and multireedist Jon Clarke.
+Keyboardist Michael Omartian also played on the album and, despite dropping out at the start of the touring, continued to play keyboards on the next two albums.
 Los Angeles–based session percussionist Milt Holland, described by Messina as an ethnomusicologist, also contributed.

 Messina originally intended to lend his name to the Loggins project only to help introduce the unknown Loggins to Messina's well-established Buffalo Springfield and Poco audiences.
-But by the time the album was completed, Messina had contributed so much to the album in terms of songwriting, arrangement, instrumentation and vocals that an "accidental" duo was born.
-Thus the full name of their first album was Kenny Loggins with Jim Messina Sittin' In.
+However, by the time the album was completed, Messina had contributed so much to the album in terms of songwriting, arrangement, instrumentation, and vocals that an "accidental" duo was born.
+Thus, the full name of their first album was Kenny Loggins with Jim Messina Sittin' In.
 The album's first single release, the Caribbean-flavored "Vahevala", found top 3 success on WCFL on May 18, 1972.